alex-hutton/resume/alexhutton.md

 __*Interesting challenges:*__

-- Quickly developed a strong understanding of network layer 2 and 3 design concepts as the developer responsible for the network provisioning sub-system
+- Quickly developed a strong understanding of network layer 2 and 3 design concepts as the developer responsible for the network provisioning sub-system.
 - Became an expert in Django Rest Framework, implementing extensive serialisation and custom endpoints (ViewSets) to facilitate complex JSON payloads, asynchronous design patterns, and extensible coding.
 - I was responsible for formulating the team's git workflow including writing deploy scripts, githooks and Gitlab and Jenkins integration.
 - Openshift was the chosen hosting platform, its restrictive and arbitrary limitations meant we had to be creative to provide our own log rotation, database vacuuming, process keepalives and various other system configuration pieces.
 - Converted design documents into user stories, allowing the team to rationalise user requirements, keep requirement conversations on track and effectively plan delivery within allowed timeframes.
-- Platforms we implemented integration for included AWS, IBM SoftLayer, VMware Vcloud Air and Microsoft Azure
+- Platforms we implemented integration for included AWS, IBM SoftLayer, VMware Vcloud Air and Microsoft Azure.

 ### February 2013 - April 2015: Developer, Infoxchange Australia ###